Can't find your question? Ask us by calling 951-826-5311.

 services of the city or choose to obtain a self hauler's

 permit available through Public Works Administration.
-When
+There

 the application for the self hauler's permit has been

-approved the resident will be required to show proof of
+approved, the resident will be required to show proof of

 weekly trash disposal.